-Robot.txt file acts as instruction manual for web crawlers while visting your site or blog.
+Robot.txt file acts as an instruction manual for web crawlers while visiting your site or blog.
 It instructs the bots /crawlers/spiders where they can go on your website.

 Robot.txt is an incredibly powerful tool when it comes to your site SEO.
 It’s a way to increase your SEO by taking advantage of a natural part of every website that rarely gets talked about.